realpython/python-guide/docs/scenarios/gui.rst

 *****************************
-PyjamasDesktop (pyjs Desktop)
+Pyjs Desktop (formerly Pyjamas Desktop)
 *****************************

-PyjamasDesktop is a port of Pyjamas.
-PyjamasDesktop is application widget set for desktop and a cross-platform framework.
-(After release v0.6 PyjamasDesktop is a part of Pyjamas (Pyjs)).
-Briefly, it allows the exact same Python web application source code to be executed as a standalone desktop application.
+Pyjs Desktop is a application widget set for desktop and a cross-platform framework.
+It allows the exact same Python web application source code to be executed as a standalone desktop application.

-`Python Wiki for PyjamasDesktop <http://wiki.python.org/moin/PyjamasDesktop>`_.

-The main website: `pyjs Desktop <http://pyjs.org/>`_.
+The main website: `pyjs <http://pyjs.org/>`_.

 **